 But guess what?

 Exhaustion does not have to be a staple of motherhood.
-With a structured baby sleep routine, your newborn can be well-rested and happy, which translates to a happier, more alert baby.
+With a structured baby sleep routine, your newborn can be well-rested, which translates to a happier, more alert baby.

 In this post, I’m going to show you how to start a newborn sleep schedule that is flexible, easy to keep, and works for you and your baby.

 Before we get started if you haven’t already read my post How to Start the Perfect Baby Sleep Schedule, read it now.
 I promise, it’s just as beneficial as this post.
-It discusses everything you need to get started with this step-by-step tutorial: like what a baby sleep schedule is ( it’s probably not what you think!), how to deflect criticism for starting a baby sleep schedule, and the absolute bare minimum you need to get started.
+It discusses everything you need to get started with this step-by-step tutorial.

 I covered most of these items in my last post, but here’s a quick recap of what you’ll need for a newborn sleep schedule:

-- Quiet place to establish as her nursery (in the beginning you might use your bedroom per SIDS guidelines).
+- Quiet, dark place to establish as her nursery: In the beginning you might use your bedroom per SIDS guidelines.